OHDSI/GIS/README.md

 ```

 ## Load "local" datasets
-Local datasets can be used in gaia-db by loading them to the "offline storage directory", as specified in config.yml, in the gaia-core container.
-This directory can be specified in the inst/config.yml before building the image (/opt/data by default).
+Local datasets can be used in gaia-db by loading them to the "offline storage directory", as specified in storage.yml, in the gaia-core container.
+This directory can be specified in the inst/config/storage.yml file before building the image.
+The default offline storage directory is /opt/data.

 Datasets must share the `download_url` from the data_source_record and be stored in a subdirectory that shares the `dataset_name` from the data_source record:
 ```sh